-We were assured by our boatmen that the sandbar will submerge by 8:00 am just like what happened the previous days.
-Thinking it was amihan (north east monsoon) I was hoping it will be the same today.
+We were assured by our boatmen that the sandbar will emerge by 8:00 am just like what happened the previous days.
+Thinking it was amihan (northeast monsoon) I was hoping it will be the same today.

 But it was real.
 We walked farther until we decided to capture photos.
 Every angle was beautiful.
 The sandbar was gleaming under the flickering heat of the sun.
-Oh the view was so amazing!
-It was so nice to walk on barefoot and feel the soft sand.
+Oh, the view was so amazing!
+It was so nice to walk barefoot and feel the soft sand.

 I blissfully floated in my back, a skill that I naturally developed from being a water baby.
 I stretched my hands while my feet were apart, completely still while gazing at the clear blue sky.